 China's Tiangong-1 space lab set to fall to Earth: What to expect

 No, this isn't a joke.
-China's runaway space lab, Tiangong-1, is set to fall to Earth sometime on Saturday or Sunday, which is April Fool's Day.
+China's runaway space lab, Tiangong-1, is set to fall to Earth sometime on Sunday, which is April Fool's Day, or by early Monday.

-In an update posted on March 28, the European Space Agency (ESA) said it expects the current estimated reentry window runs from "from the morning of 31 March to the afternoon of 1 April (in UTC time); this is highly variable."
+In an update posted on April 1, the European Space Agency (ESA) said it expects the current estimated reentry window runs from "stabilised and shrunk further to a time frame running from the night of 1 April to the early morning of 2 April (in UTC time)."

 The Virtual Telescope Project also has a live, real-time look at the space lab as it makes its descent towards Earth.